 - Breast Clinics which endeavour to provide a consultation with a breast surgeon, mammography and/or ultrasound examination and if possible, a diagnosis within two hours.

 - A private GP service which offers general health appointments; Well Man and Well Women health screens; medical assessments; travel clinics including vaccinations; cervical smears; sexual health and fertility screens; menopause and HRT guidance; diabetes/asthma reviews; and smoking cessation.
+The GPs also offer an elective domiciliary service on request.

 A range of nurse-led services are available within the department including phlebotomy, urodynamic studies, allergy patch testing and pre-operative assessment.